 The Corruption of Foreign Public Officials Act (CFPOA) is the Canadian legislation implementing its obligations under the UN Convention against Corruption.
-The CFPOA applies to persons and companies and makes it a criminal offence for persons or companies to bribe foreign public officials to obtain or retain a business advantage.
+The CFPOA applies to persons and companies and makes it a criminal offense for persons or companies to bribe foreign public officials to obtain or retain a business advantage.

-A person commits an offence if he/she – in order to obtain or retain an advantage – gives, offers or agrees to give or offer a benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official (a) as consideration for an act by the official in connection with the official’s duties, or (b) to induce the official to use their position to influence any acts of the foreign state or public international organisation.
+A person commits an offense if he/she – in order to obtain or retain an advantage – gives, offers or agrees to give or offer a benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official (a) as consideration for an act by the official in connection with the official’s duties, or (b) to induce the official to use their position to influence any acts of the foreign state or public international organization.

-- Local law defence:
+Local law defense:

 Payment is permissible where it is ‘permitted or required under the laws of the foreign state or public international organization’.

-- Reasonable expenses defence:
+Reasonable expenses defense:

-- Facilitation payments exception:
+Facilitation payments exception:

-Payment is permissible for expediting the performance of routine government actions (obtaining permits, processing government documents, police protection, mail and utility services).
+Payment is permissible for expediting the performance of routine government actions (obtaining permits, processing government documents, police protection, mail, and utility services).